Route network simplification for transport planning

 See the Methods and parenx cookbook appendices for details on the methods, implementation, and how to run the pipelines on your own data.

-3.4 Skeletonisation versus Voronoi
+3.4 skeletonization versus Voronoi

 With both pipelines defined, we summarise known limitations and performance trade-offs.
-Both the skeletonisation and Voronoi approaches are generic methods with the following known issues: they do not preserve links between attributes and the simplified network, nor do they identify subsets of edges that require simplification.
+Both the skeletonization and Voronoi approaches are generic methods with the following known issues: they do not preserve links between attributes and the simplified network, nor do they identify subsets of edges that require simplification.
 Additionally, the resulting lines can be wobbly.
 The simplification process is memory- and CPU-intensive, and its speed depends on network density and overlap.
 On commodity hardware, simplifying a core urban road network of 1 km extent takes about 5 seconds, while a 3 km urban core takes 30–60 seconds.
-Although the Voronoi output is significantly smoother, it is typically 3.6–5.1 times slower than skeletonisation.
+Although the Voronoi output is significantly smoother, it is typically 3.6–5.1 times slower than skeletonization.

 4 Application to Edinburgh City Centre

-There are some differences between the skeletonised and Voronoi results that are visible in Figure 3.
-The Voronoi result captures crossroads more cleanly by aligning with the medial axes of intersecting streets, whereas skeletonisation sometimes introduces slight curves or offsets immediately before intersections.
-It is notable that the neatnet implementation (Fleischmann et al. 2025) results in a network that is similar to the Voronoi output, but with some differences such as effective removal of the complex roundabout at the top of the sub-figures and a single ‘stranded’ linestring in the central western part of the network.
-The differences between each approach and the official centreline network highlight that there is an element of subjectivity in the results, meaning that the flexibility of the methods and input parameters is important to achieve the desired outcome for a specific application.
+The differences between each approach and the official centreline network highlight that there is no single ‘right’ answer, indicating that the flexibility of the methods and input parameters is important to achieve the desired outcome for a specific application.
 Still, the results suggest that more work is needed to achieve more automated outputs that ‘just work’ for many use cases in which simplification is required: none of the outputs are perfect from visual or network connectivity perspectives.

 Finally, the primal network shown in the bottom subfigure of Figure 3 represents the highest level of simplification.
 This network is created by removing all nodes that are not intersections, effectively representing the network as a series of direct connections between junctions.
 This level of abstraction can be useful for strategic network analysis, where the focus is on connectivity and network structure rather than precise geographical representation.
 The downsides of the more drastic primal results are clear from the sudden sharp angles and discontinuities that can arise, particularly around ‘loops’.

-Overall, the application to Edinburgh city centre demonstrates that both the skeletonisation and Voronoi methods are capable of transforming a complex, detailed road network into a range of simplified representations suitable for different transport planning and analysis purposes.
+Overall, the application to Edinburgh city centre demonstrates that both the skeletonization and Voronoi methods are capable of transforming a complex, detailed road network into a range of simplified representations suitable for different transport planning and analysis purposes.
 The choice of method and level of simplification will depend on the specific requirements of the task, from creating clear visualisations of model outputs to conducting high-level strategic network analysis.

 Figure 3: Results of the route network simplification methods applied to Edinburgh city centre.
-The input dataset (top left) and road centrelines from Ordnance Survey’s OpenRoads (©Crown copyright and database right 2025) released under the Open Government License (OGL) (top right) are shown for reference.
-Skeletonised (middle left), Voronoi (middle right) and primal network (bottom left) outputs are shown.
+The input dataset (top left) and road centrelines from Ordnance Survey’s OpenRoads (©Crown copyright and database right 2025) released under the Open Government License (OGL) (top right) are shown for reference. skeletonized (middle left), Voronoi (middle right) and primal network (bottom left) outputs are shown.
 A network simplified by the neatnet Python package is also shown (bottom right).

 5 Discussion and Conclusion

+Looking ahead, several promising directions exist for extending this work.
+The development of hybrid approaches combining the computational efficiency of skeletonization with the geometric quality of Voronoi methods could provide optimal solutions for different use cases.
+Performance optimisation through parallel processing, implementation in lower-level languages, or algorithmic improvements could reduce processing times, making these methods more accessible for large-scale applications.
+Integration with existing transport modelling workflows, particularly automated attribute transfer from complex to simplified networks, represents another important area for development.
 A further challenge, which is beyond the scope of this paper, is attribute conflation: joining attributes from the source network to the simplified network.
 This was not part of parenx and was not used in the Edinburgh application.
 However, we note that tools for this purpose exist, including the rnet_merge() function in the stplanr R package (Lovelace, Ellison, and Morgan 2019) and anime Rust crate for fast and flexible many-to-many segment matching, a robust basis for attribute joins (Parry 2025).
 Network joining can be regarded as a ‘fuzzy’ or ‘keyless’ join process (Suri et al. 2021; Wachowicz and Mrozek 2019): as with the network simplification steps outlined above, the user must select joining parameters to maximise the accuracy of the join.
 Describing different joining strategies and implementations would be a logical next step for future work.

 6 Data Availability